buildsi/build-abi-tests/exceptions/0-can-i-make-assembly/README.md

 	.uleb128 .LLSDACSE1598-.LLSDACSB1598		# Regions (call-site) table length - it means we go from the
 							# start to the end of the next chunk (see addresses)

-Each Call-sites Table entry has the following values: start offset, length, exception or cleanup handler offset (or 0 if there isn’t one) and action.
-Action is an offset + 1 to the Action Record Table or 0 if there are no exceptions to catch.

 # This is the call site table
 .LLSDACSB1598: